 Size: 21 cm diameter.

 This totally intact fungus bowl belongs to the 'best available' group of ceramic artifacts from the Wanli shipwreck site.
 It shows a series of fungus liangcao motifs.
 This plant is a rare Chinese herbal medicine reputed as "elixir of life".
 The bowl is totally intact with little 'tender edges' along the rim.
 The glaze is in a good glossy/satin condition and the resonance of the bowl is very high pitch.
 The base is glazed but without any markings.
 Delivered with a Certificate of Authenticity

 Ser.
 No. W-578

 Scholar bowl from the Wanli C.1625 shipwreck.
 The exterior shows figures in a mountainous landscape.
 Superb rendering, in high contrast, shows great variation and masterly use of cobalt tones.
-The bowl provide a high pitch sound when tapped, despite a short rim fill.
+The bowl provide a high pitch sound when tapped, despite a short, shallow rim fill.
 This fill is done professionally using museum grade materials and now impossible to see.